 The main reason Harbour residents pay a charge is that the harbour entrance now prevents the natural drift of shingle that would otherwise protect the north harbour beach, so shingle has to be transported to the beach in lorries or supplied by dredger (see the "Shingle Bypassing" panel).
 That extra work would not be necessary if the harbour didn’t exist.

-The current beach work is carried out by Pevensey Coastal Defence Ltd (PCDL) on behalf of the Environment Agency under a Public-Private Partnership (PPP/PFI) agreement that ends in 2025.
-SHRA has asked to be involved from an early stage when new arrangements are being considered.
+Until April 2025, the beach work was carried out by Pevensey Coastal Defence Ltd (PCDL) on behalf of the Environment Agency under a 25-year Public-Private Partnership (PPP/PFI) agreement that ended in March 2025.
+The work is now carried out by the EA using various contractors.

 The beaches are monitored and surveyed throughout the year, but most of the shingle work is done during winter.